By: Ashley Luckee Lead Copywriter at Total Life Changes

 One in three Americans don’t get enough sleep at night.
 A lack of sleep may be associated with an increased risk of developing chronic conditions and frequent mental distress.
 This can be detrimental for many people, and stress can be a significant factor in getting to sleep or staying asleep.
 To combat this, you may want to change your sleeping habits and routines!
-But where do you start?
+Learn how to get more restful sleep from our 4 tips for better sleep hygiene below!

 1. Increase bright light exposure during the day!